HPCE/hpce-2018-cw2/readme.md

 Github accounts
 ---------------

-Submission will be via github, so this time you'll need to actually work with your private repository.
-I have created you a private repository again, but this time it will be empty.
+Submission will be via github, so this time you must work with your private repository.
+I have created you a private repository again (assuming you have sent a request to do the course), but this time it will be empty.
 It is up to you `clone` a local copy of the master repository, then `push` it back up to your private repository.
 There are more details on this in the [brief git intro](git.md).
 [Also.](http://xkcd.com/1597/)

-_Note: It is not a disaster if submission via github doesn't work, as I will also be getting people to do a blackboard submission as backup so I get the code.
+_Note: It is not a disaster if submission via github doesn't work, as **for this coursework only** I will also be getting people to do a blackboard submission as backup so I get the code.
 However, I did this for the last three years, and it worked fine._

 The fourier transform framework
 -------------------------------